jito-labs/jito-docs/docs/source/lowlatencytxnsend.md

 - MEV rewards from bundles are distributed to validators and stakers

 ### ⚖️ What is the auction?
-- Bundles submitted by traders are put thru a priority auction.
+- Bundles submitted by traders are put through a priority auction
-  - An auction is needed since opportunities and blockspace are scarce.
+  - An auction is needed since opportunities and blockspace are scarce
-  - One bundle landing may invalidate another, so Jito selects the higher value of the two.
+  - One bundle landing may invalidate another, so Jito selects the higher value of the two
-- Parallel auctions are run at 200ms ticks.
+- Parallel auctions are run at 200ms ticks
-  - Bundles touching different accounts will run in different parallel auctions.
+  - Bundles touching different accounts will run in different parallel auctions
-  - Bundles write locking the same accounts end up in the same auction.
+  - Bundles write locking the same accounts end up in the same auction
-- Jito submits the highest paying combination of bundles to the validator up to some CU limit.
+- Jito submits the highest paying combination of bundles to the validator up to some CU limit

 ---